 In a medium bowl, mash together the avocados, lime juice, salt, and pepper (to taste).
 Mix in chopped onion, diced tomatoes, and minced garlic.
 Stir in cayenne pepper.
 Refrigerate 1 hour for best flavor.
 Serve with pita chips for dipping.

 Look for deals on fruit or check out your local farmers’ market for the best deal.
+This will help you stick to your budget.

 - 4-5 pieces of fruit of your choice (apples, pears, pineapples, peaches, banana) or